ome/omero-guides/install.rst

     $ ansible-playbook --become -i hosts.yml playbook.yml

-The configuration of the OMERO.server can also be achived `manually <https://omero.readthedocs.io/en/stable/sysadmins/unix/server-centos7-ice36.html#configuring-omero-server>`_, but do not mix Ansible and manual workflows on the same server, as the next Ansible run might invalidate your changes made manually.
+The configuration of the OMERO.server can also be achived `manually <https://omero.readthedocs.io/en/stable/sysadmins/unix/server-centos7-ice36.html#configuring-omero-server>`_, but note the :ref:`warning <Warningansible>`.